liammckay19/automate_MSG_automate_recharge/README.md

 ## Known Errors
 - going from 12/1/2020 to 1/1/2021 will not be named correctly in the RockImager Google Drive.
 It will be 12/1/2020_TO_1/1/2020

+## Future Directions
+- GUI automation in the RockImager software needs to be added and scheduled to download data for the last month.
+It automatically uploads these files to Google Drive <code> ljiang > xrayFacilityRecharge > equipmentLogs > RockImagerEventLogs > rockImager[20c,4c]</code>